devilkiller-ag/quillist-api/README.md

 - [ ] Dockerfile creation
 - [ ] Docker Compose setup
 - [ ] Deployment on Render.com

+## Role Based Access Control

+The API supports role-based access control (RBAC) to manage user permissions.
+The following roles are defined:

+- `admin`: Full access to all endpoints.
+- `user`: Limited access to user-specific endpoints.

+The `admin` role can perform these actions:

+- Add users
+- Change user roles
+- CURD on users
+- CURD on books
+- CURD on reviews
+- Revoking access tokens

+The `user` role can perform these actions:

+- CURD on their own book submissions
+- CURD on their own reviews
+- CURD on their own account

 ## Project Setup